gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-10/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  https://github.com/gruntwork-io/gruntwork/pull/32: This PR updates the IAM role the gruntwork CLI creates in each of the customer's AWS accounts so that it can be assumed not only from Gruntwork's master account (so we can deploy the Ref Arch), but also so it can be assumed from the customer's own security account (or, in a single-account deployment, that same account).
-The reason to add this is that we now deploy the Reference Architecture by launching an EC2 Instance in the customer's security account and letting it do the deployment.
-This includes assuming an IAM Role to get access to each of the customer's other accounts.
+  https://github.com/gruntwork-io/gruntwork/pull/32: This PR updates the IAM role the gruntwork CLI creates in each of the customer&apos;s AWS accounts so that it can be assumed not only from Gruntwork&apos;s master account (so we can deploy the Ref Arch), but also so it can be assumed from the customer&apos;s own security account (or, in a single-account deployment, that same account).
+The reason to add this is that we now deploy the Reference Architecture by launching an EC2 Instance in the customer&apos;s security account and letting it do the deployment.
+This includes assuming an IAM Role to get access to each of the customer&apos;s other accounts.

 </div>